theajit/Datacamp-Projects/README.md

-# datacamp-projects
-Datacamp Projects with Python
+# Projects Solution For Datacamp Projects

+I have solved some of the projects in Datacamp.

+This repository have `.ipynb` and `py` files.

+I suggest Kite + VS CODE for Development.